rainforestapp/fourchette/README.md

 - `export FOURCHETTE_APP_URL="http://fourchette-app.herokuapp.com"`
 - `export FOURCHETTE_HEROKU_APP_PREFIX="fourchette"` # This is basically to namespace your forks.
 In that example, they would be named "fourchette-pr-1234" where "1234" is the PR number.
 Beware, the name can't be more than 30 characters total!
 It will be changed to be lowercase only, so you should probably just use lowercase characters anyways.

+## Async processing note

+Fourchette uses [Sucker Punch](https://github.com/brandonhilkert/sucker_punch), "a single-process Ruby asynchronous processing library".
+No need for redis or extra processes.
+It also mean it can run for free on Heroku, if this is what you want.

 ## Contribute

 - fork & clone